jsloan117/jonathansloan.me/skills.md

 <details>
   <summary>Documentation and Reporting</summary><p style="text-align:left;">
     <ul style="text-align:left;">
-      <li>Created documentation for procedures and policies to help reduce overall time on a single task.</li>
+      <li>Created documentation for procedures and policies to help guide employees.</li>
       <li>Documented all work in a ticketing system to show exactly what work I have done.</li>
       <li>Kept track of all issues during shifts and reported to team so that everyone was on the same page at all times.</li>
       <li>Kept track of progress so that I could hand off any ticket to any team member and after reading my notes the team would be able to continue with the ticket.</li>
     </ul>